MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/presenceindicator-control.md

 ## Quick connect menu

 The control reacts to two user actions: hover and click.
 When a user hovers over the icon, after about one second the quick connect menu appears.
 The quick connect menu displays the contact’s presence, starts IM, email, or audio calls and can be expanded to show detailed contact information.
-The quick connect menu disappears if it is not used.
+The quick connect menu disappears if it's not used.
 The user can keep the quick connect menu open by pinning it.

 ## Members